Raymond-Xrh/Raymond-Xrh.github.io/_posts/2024-12-1-Daily Reflection.md

 ---
 What I read, think, and reflect today.

+2024.12.22
+===
+Todo: do 3 problems; arrange driving license tests

 2024.12.21
 ===
-Task: practice 10 virtu question in 1h; finished 7/10 questions by the end of the day, with 3 harder questions left.
+Todo: practice 10 virtu question in 1h

+Result: finished 7/10 questions by the end of the day, with 3 harder questions left.

-I tend to procastinate on more complicated questions.
+Reflect: I tend to procastinate on more complicated questions.
 Incorporate this fact in tomorrow's plan

 2024.12.19 & 20
 ===